 - Are all eligible voters automatically registered to vote? - Is same day registration available for all elections?
-If so, can that registration take place at the polling place? - If same day registration is not available, how many days ahead of the election do you have to register to vote? - Can sixteen and seventeen-year-olds preregister? - What documents are needed in order to register to vote?
+If so, can that registration take place at the polling place? - If same day registration is not available, how many days ahead of the election do you have to register to vote? - What documents are needed in order to register to vote?
 What is the cost of those documents? - Can people register online?
 If so, how does that process work? - Can people register by mail?
 If so, how does that process work? - Where does in-person registration take place?
 How long is the wait?
 How long does the process take?
-Is there a cost? - Can someone register to vote if they're in jail or prison?
+Is there a cost? - Can sixteen- and seventeen-year-olds preregister? - Do we have a statewide program in our high schools to register and preregister young voters? - Can someone register to vote if they're in jail or prison?
 If so, how do they register, and how do they vote? - If someone was convicted of a felony but has served their time and been released, are they allowed to register to vote?
 Is this done automatically?
-If not, what's the procedure? - Can you register to vote if you don't have a street address? (e.g. if you're homeless, or if you live somewhere that doesn't have a named street) - How do you register to vote if you're a college student?
+If not, what's the procedure?
+Is there a cost?
+Do fines, fees, and restitution have to be paid before their right to vote is regained? - Can you register to vote if you don't have a street address? (e.g. if you're homeless, or if you live somewhere that doesn't have a named street) - How do you register to vote if you're a college student?
 Are where do you vote if you're a college student? - Does our state do voter registration purges or removals of inactive voters?
 If so, who oversees this process?
-What are the reasons for removing a voter's name from the registered voter list? - Can organizations conduct voter registration drives? - Is our state level of voter registration higher or lower than the national average?
+What are the reasons for removing a voter's name from the registered voter list?
+Is a list of voters to be purged released to the public prior to the removals? - Can organizations conduct voter registration drives? - Is our state level of voter registration higher or lower than the national average?